-Location: At your home on your own Windows or Macintosh computer.
+Location: On your own Windows or Macintosh computer.

-Length: I will email the exam to you in the morning and you will have to upload your zipped solution folder to Canvas by the afternoon of the next day.
+Time Allowed: I will email the exam to you in the morning and you will have to upload your zipped solution folder to Canvas by the afternoon of the next day.

 Materials: I will email you a pdf copy of the exam questions and the original files you are to modify.